TonyYu2015/m-react/doc/HOOKS/useState.md

     // We have new updates that haven't been processed yet.
     // We'll add them to the base queue. if (baseQueue !== null) {
-      // Merge the pending queue and the base queue. const baseFirst = baseQueue.next;
+      // Merge the pending queue and the base queue, the pending queue is added after the current baseQueue. const baseFirst = baseQueue.next;
       const pendingFirst = pendingQueue.next;
       baseQueue.next = pendingFirst;